-Delta Search, also known as the Delta Search virus, Delta virus, or Delta-Search.com redirect, is malware categorized as a browser hijacker that changes existing internet browser settings.
-The Delta Search virus changes the home page of popular internet browsers such as Chrome, Firefox, and Internet Explorer to Delta-Search.com (and other Delta Search websites) and the default search provider to Delta Search, which in turn causes the infected internet browsers to start up on Delta Search websites and redirect to Delta-Search.com while attempting to search the web using the browser’s address or omni bar.
+Delta Search, also known as the Delta Search virus, Delta virus, or Delta-Search.com redirect, is malware categorized as a browser hijacker that changes existing internet browser settings without consent.
+The Delta Search virus changes the home page of popular internet browsers such as Chrome, Firefox, and Internet Explorer to Delta-Search.com (and other Delta Search web pages including mixidj.delta-search.com) and the default search engine to http://delta-search.com, which in turn causes the infected internet browsers to start up on unwanted Delta Search websites and redirect to Delta-Search.com while attempting to search the web using the browser’s address or omni bar.

 Delta Search attempts to appear as a legitimate search engine, but Delta Search is not legitimate and can be privacy invading.
 The search results displayed by the fraudulent Delta Search engine are not realistic, nor relevant, and may contain malicious payloads, or initiate an attack on the particular computer system.
 The Delta Search virus may also install additional adware or spyware to the infected computer system.
 Delta Search even bundles with a lot of third party software including malware, freeware, and shareware and a redirect to Delta-Search.com is often a symptom of third party malware, or bundled software.

-- Delta Search installs to a computer system without permission.
+- Delta Search Toolbar and third-party malare installs to a computer system without permission.

 - Delta Search changes existing browser settings, including home pages and provided search engines, causing infected internet browsers to constantly redirect to Delta Search and related websites.

 - As a tactic against unsuspecting internet users, Delta-Search.com may appear alike Google.com in order to persuade victims to use their illegitimate search engine.